apache/pekko/akka-docs/src/main/paradox/stream/operators/Flow/lazyFutureFlow.md

 The internal `Flow` will not be created if there are no elements on completion or failure of up or downstream.

-The materialized value of the `Flow` will be the materialized value of the created internal flow if it is materialized and failed with a `akka.stream.NeverMaterializedException` if the stream fails or completes without the flow being materialized.
+The materialized value of the `Flow` will be the materialized value of the created internal flow if it is materialized and failed with a `org.apache.pekko.stream.NeverMaterializedException` if the stream fails or completes without the flow being materialized.

 See also @ref:[lazyFlow](lazyFlow.md).